Build an agent

 The agentic loop lets the server handle tool calls inside a single request: the model requests a tool, the server runs it, feeds the result back, and continues until the model produces a normal reply.
 This walkthrough builds one local agent over HTTP that searches the web, runs Python, returns a chart as a typed file, and keeps state across requests.

-mistralrs serve --agent -m Qwen/Qwen3-4B--agent (alias --agentic) turns on two tools:
+mistralrs serve --agent -m Qwen/Qwen3-4B--agent (alias --agentic) turns on three built-in tools:

 Enabling the tools does not force tool use: the model sees the tools and their descriptions and decides when to call them.